evanbosire/evanbosire/README.md

 ##  Featured Projects

-### 1. Customer Management System
+### 1. SALES_ETL_PIPELINE
-- Node.js + MongoDB + React
-- Role-based authentication system
-- Admin dashboard for approvals

-### 2. Data Pipeline Project (Add this later)
-- ETL pipeline (Extract, Transform, Load)
+- This project is a Data Engineering ETL (Extract, Transform, Load)
-- Data cleaning using Python
-- Stored in database
+- The pipeline extracts raw sales data
+- Transforms it into clean and consistent data
+- Performs data quality checks, and loads the processed data into a structured CSV file.

+The pipeline is designed to simulate real-world ETL processes used in modern data engineering workflows.